 The best candidate for Kybella treatment is a person with mild to severe submental fullness and good skin elasticity.
 Kybella may only be administered to patients over eighteen years of age, and is contraindicated in patients who are pregnant or nursing.
 Patients who have had facelift, neck lift or liposuction of the submental area may not be appropriate candidates for treatment with Kybella.

 Studies show that the results of Kybella treatments last at least five years and likely longer.
 Retreatment is not expected to be needed, even with moderate weight gain over time.

 - What is the cost of treatment with Kybella?

 Since treatment with Kybella is customized to each patient’s individual needs, the price will vary depending upon the number of treatment sessions needed.

 - Why don’t all physicians offer Kybella?

 Allergan, the makers of Kybella, chose only a small number of physicians in the country to administer Kybella.
-Nurse Injector Jennifer DeMaio, is an experienced, highly skilled injector who performs thousands of injections yearly, and was trained by Dr. Glatt to perform this procedure at Premier Plastic Surgery Center of New Jersey.
+Nurse Practitioner Jennifer DeMaio, is an experienced, highly skilled injector who performs thousands of injections yearly, and was trained by Dr. Glatt to perform this procedure at Premier Plastic Surgery Center of New Jersey.